example42/Example42-tutorials/slides/PuppetTutorial/06_Language_Basics.md

 A node is identified by the PuppetMaster by its **hostname** or **certname**

-You can decide what resources, classes and variables to assign to a node in 2 ways:
+You can decide what classes to assign to a node in different ways:

+#### In the site manifest
-Using Puppet language ( Starting from /etc/manifests/site.pp )
+Using Puppet language ( Starting from ```/etc/puppet/manifests/site.pp``` ) you can define nodes with a syntax like:

     node 'web01' {
       include apache
     }

+This is the default behaviour in Puppet Opensource.

-Using an External Node Classifier (DashBoard, Foreman or custom scripts)
+#### On an External Node Classifier (ENC)

-When a client connects a PuppetMaster builds a **catalog** with all the resources to apply on the client
+Puppet can query an external source to retrieve the classes and the variables to assign to a node.
+This source is called External Node Classifier and can be anything that when interrogated via a script with the clients' certname returns a yaml file with the list of classes and parameters.

+Common ENC are Puppet DashBoard, Foreman and Puppet Enterprise (where the functionality of ENC is enabled by default).

+To enable the usage of an ENC set this parameters in puppet.conf

+    external_nodes = /etc/puppet/node.rb # Script that queries the ENC
+    node_terminus = exec                 # Enable the usage of the script

+#### With hiera_include
+Hiera provides a **hiera_include** function that allows the inclusion of classes as defined on Hiera.
+This is an emerging approach that is particularly useful when there's massive usage of Hiera as backend for Puppet data.

+In ```/etc/puppet/manifests/site.pp``` just place:

+    hiera_include(classes)

+and place, as an array, the classes to include in you Hiera data source under the key 'classes'.

+# The Catalog

+The **catalog** is the complete list of resources, and their relationships, that the Puppet Master compiles for the client.

+It's the result of all the puppet code and logic that we define for a given node in our manifests and is applied on the client after it has been compiled and received from the master.

+The client uses the RAL (Resource Abstraction Layer) to execute the actual system's commands that convert abstract resources like ```package { 'openssh': }``` to their actual fullfillment on the system (```apt-get install openssh``` , ```yum install openssh``` ...).

-The catalog is in Pson format (a Puppet version of Json)
+The catalog is saved by the client in ```/var/lib/puppet/client_yaml/catalog/$certname.yaml```